iyamabhishek/Distributed-deep-learning/README.md

 On Windows, TF2.4 is not yet available on Anaconda. `pip install tensorflow-gpu`, `pip install tensorflow-datasets`.
 Then `conda install cudatoolkit`, it should package CUDA Toolkit 10.2 and cuDNN 7.6.5.
 Finally, `pip install -U tensorboard-plugin-profile`

 NOTE: If TF throws errors looking for CUDA 11, remove cuDNN and CUDA Toolkit, then use `conda install -c conda-forge cudnn==8.0.5.39`.
 This should install CUDA Toolkit 11.0 and cuDNN 8.0.
 I had a lot of issues with this, reach out if you have problems.

-NOTE: TF Datasets versioning is unclear.
-Pip is 4.2, anaconda is 1.2, they appear to be the same.

 ### Usage